TheNickOfTime/handbrake-web/README.md

     - The client interface will be available at the address & port you configured.
     - The worker(s) will automatically connect to the server and wait for jobs.

+#### Recommended Additional Steps

+-   Use a reverse proxy (traefik, nginx, etc) to access your interface at a custom url over https.

 #### Additional Workers

 To run additional workers, simply launch additional worker container instances on different machines by omitting the `handbrake-server` service from the example compose file. **Reminder** - It is recommended to run only one worker instance per machine, as a single worker will very likely push most CPUs to 100% utilization during transcoding.